Skip to content

 Making mysore pak can be tricky.
 Check out our video recipe in the recipe card and the step pictures in this recipe to see the details of how to make it when in doubt.
 While cooking the sugar syrup, it’s important to keep an eye on the consistency and make sure it reaches a one-string consistency.
 One way to find out is, when you spread a bit of the slightly cooled mixture between your index finger and thumb, the syrup holds together by a single string.
 If that happens, then you know it’s ready.

 When adding the besan flour, it is important to keep the heat at medium flame / medium heat for a small burner and low heat for a large burner and constantly stir the mixture to avoid lumps in the besan mixture.
 Achieving the right consistency here is imperative.
 You want it to be smooth, without lumps.
 Always try to use fresh ghee that is at room temperature before heating, as it will taste better and incorporate easier.
-The gram flour mixture should be hot enough that when you add the ghee or ghee-oil mixture, it crackles.
+The gram flour mixture should be hot enough that when you add the ghee mixture, it crackles.
 When the besan stops absorbing the ghee, no matter how much you stir it, stop adding it.
 You want as much fat in it as it will accept.

 Serving Mysore pak